michaeled/FormsPopup/README.md

 * FormsPopup.Droid
 * FormsPopup.iOS

+## A short note ##

+This project has a few documented issues.
+They are mostly related to iOS9.
+I will  address these bugs after I have released my UI inspector for Xamarin.Forms mobile apps.

 ## Initializing

 The current implementation requires either one of two conditions be met before you can use a popup view within a `Page`: